pdl/jtl/spec/draft.md

 - **Templates** declared inside any given instruction **cannot** be accessed by **parent** instructions.
 - **Templates** declared inside any given instruction **can** be accessed by **templates called** within that instruction.

+(Note that this refers to templates which have been declared and are being accessed through `applyTemplate`s, not templates which are contained in a variable and are accessed through `callVariable`, which follow the rules for variables above.

-### Evaluation
+### Instruction Arrays

-An evaluation is represented as a JSON Array, and consists of a series of instructions, which are executed in order and together return a node list.
+An instruction array is represented as a JSON Array, and consists of a series of instructions, which are executed in order and together return a node list.

-An instruction may trigger multiple evaluations, for example: a `select` to determine the nodes to perform the instruction on, followed by a `produce` on each of the nodes.
+An instruction may trigger multiple instruction arrays, for example: a `select` to determine the nodes to perform the instruction on, followed by a `produce` on each of the nodes.

-Evaluations will return a node list containing a single value, or a list of values.
+Evaluation of the instruction array will return a node list containing a single value, or a list of values.

-The results of an evaluation may not always be acceptable to the context in which they are placed, for example:
+The evaluation of an instruction array may not always be acceptable to the context in which they are placed, for example:

 - When the results are used to populate a JSON Array, any results are permitted, including an empty list
 - When the results are used to populate a JSON Object, only an even-sized list is acceptable (the list may be empty).
 These will be taken as keys and values, alternately, and keys must be strings.
-- The `templates` attribute takes an evaluation in which no values may be returned.
+- The `templates` attribute expects only remplates to be returned.
 - In the `test` attribute of an instruction, only a single true or false value is permitted.

 Instructions may specify further restrictions on allowable values resulting from evaluation.